Here is a story about hobby farm life.

 Making Money With A Hobby Farm Requires A Business Plan

 When you want your farm to make money as soon as possible, planning can seem tedious.
-However, successful business owners will tell you, a plan can often be the key to success.
+However, successful business owners will tell you, a plan can often help you avoid financial issues down the road.

 Planning pushes you to think carefully about how you’re going to bring your venture to life.
 Your planning will include coming up with a strategy for building your hobby farm into a successful side business.

 While you’re in the planning stage, it is important to set goals.
 Goals will provide you with direction and important areas to focus on right away.

 For example, your financial goals may include trying to get a certain number of customers within the first few months.
 Or, determining what types of products you intend to produce and sell.

 Business strategy is the big picture mission of your hobby farm business.
 Goals are more tactical, but they should directly relate to your strategy.

 Here are a few things to consider when planning for your hobby farm side business.

 - What natural resources or assets does your land or location offer

 - Which specific products will you produce and what price will they fetch in the market